 Much like the Super Bowl, every Wrestlemania wouldn’t be complete without at least one musical moment.
 From vocalists such as Ray Charles and Aretha Franklin gracing the stage with performances of America The Beautiful, to sets of Kid Rock and Pitbull in the middle of the show, you never know what to expect.
 As fans are preparing for the most unique Wrestlemania of all time, let’s take a trip back to memory lane for the greatest Wrestlemania musical moments of all time.

-Due to unfortunate circumstances, the first Wrestlemania of the new decade will be the most unique.
+Due to unfortunate circumstances, the first Wrestlemania of the new decade was the most unique.
 Without any doubt a lively crowd makes or breaks any wrestling event, and on the Super Bowl of pro wrestling, this years spectacle will be the first without any fans.
 This not only sabotages the ticket buyers, wrestlers, and the chairman Vince McMahon himself, but also The Weeknd.
 Arguably the best song choice for the official theme song, Blinding Lights the smash hit by Abel Tesfaye was curated to be a stadium anthem.
 Imagine the epic performance The Weeknd would’ve delivered on the grandest stage of them all with over 100K in attendance?
 Oh, the possibilities are endless…

 Wrestlemania 35: John Cena returns as the Dr. of Thuganomics